Fodor's Expert Review Torre de Belém

-The openwork balconies and domed turrets of the fanciful Belém Tower make it perhaps the country's purest Manueline structure.
-It was built between 1514 and 1520 on what was an island in the middle of the Rio Tejo, to defend the port entrance, and dedicated to St. Vincent, the patron saint of Lisbon.
+Another UNESCO World Heritage Site, the openwork balconies and domed turrets of the fanciful Belém Tower make it perhaps the country's purest Manueline structure.
+It was built between 1514 and 1520 on what was an island in the middle of the Rio Tagus, to defend the port entrance, and dedicated to St. Vincent, the patron saint of Lisbon.
 Today the chalk-white tower stands near the north bank—evidence of the river's changing course.
-Cross the wood gangway and walk inside, not so much to see the plain interior but rather to climb the steps for a bird's-eye view of river and city.
+Cross the wood gangway and walk inside to admire the cannons and descend to the former dungeons, before climbing the steep, narrow, winding staircase to the top of the tower for a bird's-eye view across the Tagus and over the city.